mesosphere/marathon/docs/docs/native-docker-private-registry.md

 ## Step 1: Create a Credentials File

 1. Log in to your private registry manually.
-This will create a `.docker` folder and a `.docker/config.json` file.
+This will create a `~/.docker` directory and a `~/.docker/config.json` file.

   ```bash
   $ docker login some.docker.host.com
   Username: foo